learn-co-curriculum/fewpjs-asynchrony-xhr-pain-lab/README.md

 For a long part of internet history, `XMLHttpRequest` was the main way for websites using JavaScript to access remote data.
 It was a great tool, but was not without some pain.
-Namely, because of the structure of a `XMLHttpRequest`, attempting to send multiple requests for data can become very complicated.
-If the data of one request were used as input in _another_ request things got very, very complicated.
+Namely, because of the event- and callback-based structure of a `XMLHttpRequest`, attempting to write code that uses multiple requests for data tended to become very complicated.

+For example, what if the data of one request were used as input in _another_ request?
+Or what if you needed two _different_ requests to finish successfully before you use their data to update the DOM?
+How would you wait until both were "back?"
+And what if one of the requests were successful and the other were not, would you add `undefined`s all over?
+Whew.
+What a mess.

 In this lab, we're going to practice thinking in `XMLHttpRequest`s by creating a few and using them in collaboration.
+We're going to work in a world where we'll filter out some of the errors that make working with XHR a challenge.
+Nevertheless, with an appreciation of these problems, you'll be ready to think critically and evaluate the merits of `fetch()` and other asynchronous code implementations.

 ## Puppy Writing Forum